TheCodingRocket/Warped-Starfield/README.md

 </h1>

  <h3 align="center">
  You can adjust the speed of the simulation.
 To go slower, hover your mouse / track pad to the left.
 To go faster and visualize the speed of light, hover your mouse or track pad to the right.
-But if you want the best of both worlds, hover your mouse / track pad to the middle, there you can enjoy seeing the stars and planets pass by.
-Have fun.
+But if you want the best of both worlds, hover your mouse / track pad to the middle, where you can see the stars and planets pass by.
  </h3>

  <img alt="Logo" src="https://raw.githubusercontent.com/TheCodingRocket/Starfield/main/images/space.webp"/>